-Thomson Nature Park is the latest buffer park around the Central Catchment Nature Reserve.
-Found along Upper Thomson Road, it is unique because of its heritage as the site of a former Hainanese Village and rambutan plantations.
+Thomson Nature Park is one of the buffer park around the Central Catchment Nature Reserve.
+Located along Upper Thomson Road, the park is unique and interesting to visit because of its heritage as the site of a former Hainanese Village and rambutan plantations.

 Trails run throughout Thomson Nature Park.
-The park is bounded by Upper Thomson Road to the east and Old Upper Thomson Road, part of the old Singapore Grand Prix race course, to the west.
+It is bounded by Upper Thomson Road to the east and Old Upper Thomson Road, part of the old Singapore Grand Prix race course, to the west.

 Imagining Kampong Life in the 1960s

 In its heyday, during the 1960s the area was home to a kampong where families from Hainanese, Teochew, Hokkien, Cantonese, Malay and Eurasian backgrounds lived side by side.
 The village dates back to the 1930s and the last villagers moved out in the 1980s.